ValtteriL/esocksd/README.md

 userpass = username + password authentcation required (disables SOCKS4 as it does not support authentication) The default is `none`.

 Can be overwritten with environment variable AUTHMETHOD.
-Example: `AUTHMETHOD=userpass esocksd`
+Example: `AUTHMETHOD=userpass esocksd`.

 ### allowcommands
 SOCKS commands that are allowed.
 The possible values are: